 1. Module code: B19TVK04E

 2. Title: MICROECONOMICS

 3. Credit points: 7

 4. Start term: Fall

 5. Module leader: KATALIN ERDŐS, DR.

 6. Accredited by:

 7. Module restrictions:

 Pre-requisite none

 Programme restrictions BSc in Tourism and Catering

 Level restrictions 4

-Other restrictions or ther restrictions or none
+Other restrictions or none

-requirements requirements
+requirements

+·

-8. Aims: The aim of the module is to provide an introduction to the field of microeconomics.
+The aim of the module is to provide an introduction to the field of microeconomics.
 It targets the discussion of the basic concepts and approaches, including optimization, equilibrium and empiricism.
 Discussion will cover consumer and producer decisions, market structures, and welfare issues.
 The module helps students to understand the role of economics in society and the way economists think and optimize under different conditions.

-9. Learning outcomes: On completion of this module, the successful student will be able to: explain ordinal and cardinal thinking, compare positive and normative approaches, analyse optimization methods behind consumption and production decisions compare a selection of key theories in the field. model economic processes, apply mathematical models in a microeconomic setting, organize data and information relevant in the field.
+- 1. explain ordinal and cardinal thinking, - 2. compare positive and normative approaches, - 3. analyse optimization methods behind consumption and production decisions - 4. compare a selection of key theories in the field. - 5. model economic processes, - 6. apply mathematical models in a microeconomic setting, - 7. organize data and information relevant in the field.

-10.